 The United States has entered into tax treaties with many countries.
 Common types of tax and reporting treaties, include:

 - Totalization Agreements

-For example, you may have a retirement plan in a country of where there is no tax treaty, and therefore the accrued but non-distributed income might be presently taxable, even if it is non-taxable (aka growing tax-free) in the country of origin (example CPFs in Singapore).
+For example, you may have a retirement plan in a country where there is no tax treaty and therefore, the accrued but non-distributed income might be presently taxable, even if it is non-taxable (aka growing tax-free) in the country of origin (example CPFs in Singapore).

 Foreign Earned Income Exclusion (Form 2555)

 If you work overseas and meet the Tax Home test as well as either the Physical Presence Test or Bona-Fide Resident test, you may qualify to have upwards of $105,900 excluded from your income, along with a portion of your housing deduction.
 This will jump to nearly $108,000 for 2020.

 If you are Married Filing Jointly, you can each take the exclusion (although you cannot double-dip the housing exclusion).